knowledgesystems/knowledgesystems-k8s-deployment/digits-eks/eks-prod/shared-services/airflow/README.md

 # CDSI Airflow

 This folder contains the deployment files for the CDSI Airflow server.
-For more information, please see this Confluence document: https://mskconfluence.mskcc.org/display/CDSI/Airflow
+For more detailed information, please see this Confluence document: https://mskconfluence.mskcc.org/display/CDSI/Airflow.

-Ingress files live separately at [`../ingress`](../ingress).

 ## Deployment
 Follow the steps below to set up your own Airflow deployment for production or development purposes.
 Note that this deployment depends on AWS, Kubernetes, and Helm.